Nynxer/Attender/README.md

 1. Clone the repo:
 2. Navigate to the project directory:
-3. Install the required packages:
+3. Install the required packages listed in the `requirements.txt` file